Google Drive for desktop is a tool that will synchronise the files and folders on your computer with your Google cloud storage.

 Drive will begin syncing whichever folders you’ve selected to your cloud storage.

-How To Access The Google Drive Desktop App.
+How to Access the Google Drive Desktop App

 The Google Drive desktop app is just as easy as using any other folder on your computer.